Tutorial - Audit SharePoint Files and Groups

 ""

-3. Scroll all the way to the bottom, and within the Shared with external users section of the screen, click the Run report button.
+3. Scroll to the bottom of the screen.
+Under the Shared with external users section, click the Run report button.

 ""

-4. This will generate a CSV file that lists shared files and their properties: Resource Path, Item Type, Permissions, User Name, User Email, User Or Group Type, etc.
+4. This generates a CSV (Excel) file that lists shared files and their properties.

 ""

-5. You can now decide which documents require an update to users or user permissions.
+7. Click the Open button in the email.
+Make note of which shared documents require an update to permissions.
+Remember!
 This process is required each fall and spring.

 ""